Suburbicarian Diocese of Albano: Early history

 He also presented the church with various vessels of silver and silver gilt, and endowed the church with a number of local properties, including the farm of Mola (a mile west of the town), possession of the lake of Albano, the Massa Mucii, all the abandoned houses in Albano, possession of gardens, and other properties.

 This Constantinian basilica was destroyed by fire toward the end of the 8th century, or at the beginning of the 9th, along with the bishop's residence.
 Ferdinando Franconi has established the identity of this basilica with the present Albano Cathedral, which still contains some remains of the edifice dedicated by Pope Leo III to Saint Pancras.
 The cathedral was restored in 1563, and again at the beginning of the 19th century.
 Under the basilica there was a crypt, or confessio, from which bodies were transferred to the cemetery nearby.
 The cathedral is administered by a Chapter consisting of two dignities, the Archpriest and the Archdeacon, and eight Canons.

-The foundation of the episcopal see of Albano may be contemporaneous with the erection of the Constantinian basilica.It is alleged that the first bishop of the see of whom we have any knowledge is Dionysius (d.
+The foundation of the episcopal see of Albano may be contemporaneous with the erection of the Constantinian basilica.
+It is alleged that the first known bishop of the see is Dionysius (d.
 355).
 Bishop Ursinus is found on an inscription in the Catacomb of Domitilla; the consular date is either 345 or 395.
-It is in the next century (463), however, that we meet with a Bishop of Albano, Romanus.
+In 463, sources attest to a bishop of Albano named Romanus.